sheringugi/rust_warp_mvp/README.md

 The project results in two minimal viable products (MVPs):
 1. A command-line application (`rust_toolkit_mvp`) that takes user input and prints a greeting.
 2. A web application (`rust_toolkit_web`) that serves an interactive HTML page and a JSON API endpoint using the Warp framework.
+Both applications work together to pass the name from the CLI to the web frontend.
 ---

 ## 2. Quick Summary of the Technology